Distributions In, Distributions Out: The Case for Soft-Label Training: Measuring Distributional Alignment

-If annotation distributions represent ground truth, success should be measured by distributional similarity rather than accuracy on collapsed labels.
-We utilize Kullback-Leibler Divergence (KLD) between model predictions and annotation distributions as the primary evaluation metric.
+To train and evaluate against annotation distributions, we need metrics that operate on distributions rather than collapsed labels, aside from accuracy.
+We use two complementary measures.

-For a test sample with annotation distribution $p$ and model prediction distribution $q$, the KL divergence is:
+\paragraph{KL divergence.} For a test sample with annotation distribution $p$ and model prediction distribution $q$ over $C$ classes, we report the Kullback--Leibler divergence ~\cite{kld}.

+We use forward KL, $D_{KL}(p \,\|\, q)$, rather than reverse KL, $D_{KL}(q \,\|\, p)$, because the two have qualitatively different behavior on multi-modal targets~\cite{minka2005divergence}.
+Forward KL is \emph{mode-covering}: the penalty at each class $c$ is weighted by $p_c$, so any class with nonzero annotator mass that the model assigns near-zero probability incurs arbitrarily large loss.
+Its optimum is $q = p$, requiring the model to reproduce the full annotation distribution.
+Reverse KL, by contrast, is \emph{mode-seeking}: its penalty is weighted by $q_c$, so the model is free to place zero mass on classes that annotators selected, and its optimum on a non-degenerate $p$ collapses $q$ onto a single mode.
+For a distribution such as $p = (0.6, 0.3, 0.1)$, forward KL is minimized at $q = p$, while reverse KL is minimized at $q = (1, 0, 0)$---precisely the hard-label collapse we argue against.
+Forward KL is therefore the only choice consistent with our position, and it coincides (up to the constant $H(p)$) with the soft-label cross-entropy used during training:

-A lower KLD indicates better epistemic alignment—the model's label distribution matches human label distribution.
-We report mean KLD across all test samples alongside standard accuracy metrics.
-A second metric that captures epistemic alignment is the correlation between entropy of human label distribution and model predicted distribution across a test set.
-A higher correlation coefficient indicates better epistemic alignment.
+ensuring training objective and evaluation metric are aligned.
+A lower KLD indicates better distributional alignment---the model's predictive distribution is closer to the annotator distribution.
+We report mean KLD across the test set alongside standard accuracy.

+\paragraph{Entropy correlation.} KLD captures distributional distance, but does not directly tell us whether the model is \emph{more} uncertain on samples where annotators disagree more.
+To measure this, we compute the Pearson correlation between the entropy of the annotator distribution and the entropy of the model predicted distribution across the test set.
+For a distribution $r$, entropy is